 The site offers broad ranging development potential with a rich mix of land uses encouraged to drive the day/night economy that includes commercial, retail, entertainment, and community.

-Submissions closed in mid-February and are currently being assessed.
-The next step is for the project to progress to the Request for Detailed Proposal phase, inviting proponents to provide a detailed project proposal to Council and RIC for consideration.
+Submissions closed in mid-February.
+The project has progressed to the Request for Detailed Proposal phase, inviting proponents to provide a detailed project proposal to Council and RIC for consideration.

 - Capalaba Town Centre Revitalisation Project location map [PDF, 3.6MB]